-This exercise helps students understand the steps which are followed in a comparison of ratios.
-RD Sharma Solutions Class 6 is a vital study material which helps students boost their speed in solving problems.
-The students can refer the PDF while solving problems from RD Sharma textbook to clear doubts by themselves.
-To make learning easy for the students, RD Sharma Solutions for Class 6 Maths Chapter 9 Ratio, Proportion and Unitary Method Exercise 9.2 PDF are provided here.
+This exercise helps students understand the steps followed in a comparison of ratios.
+RD Sharma Solutions Class 6 are vital study materials which help students boost their exam preparation.
+The students can refer to the PDF while solving problems from the RD Sharma textbook to clear doubts by themselves.
+To make learning easy for the students, RD Sharma Solutions for Class 6 Maths Chapter 9 Ratio, Proportion and Unitary Method Exercise 9.2 PDF is provided here.

-RD Sharma Solutions for Class 6 Chapter 9: Ratio, Proportion and Unitary Method Exercise 9.2 Download PDF
+RD Sharma Solutions for Class 6 Maths Chapter 9: Ratio, Proportion and Unitary Method Exercise 9.2

-Access RD Sharma Solutions for Class 6 Chapter 9: Ratio, Proportion and Unitary Method Exercise 9.2
+Access answers to Maths RD Sharma Solutions for Class 6 Chapter 9: Ratio, Proportion and Unitary Method Exercise 9.2

 (i) 3: 4 or 9: 16